 - Flown down to Devon for an awesome weekend of meeting and connecting with friends new and old.

-- Signed up to the Nerd Fitness Academy (I LOVE IT SO MUCH) and started getting a hold on my eating and exercise habits.
+- Started getting a hold on my eating and exercise habits.

 - Joined a fabulous co-working space, which allows me to truly separate work from home.